 The company has historically funded operations through the issuance of debt and equity instruments.
-The company had access to a line of credit of up to \$3.0 million with a related party (see Note 6) which it subsequently repaid and terminated in September 2014.
+The company has access to a line of credit of up to \$3.0 million with a related party (see note 6).
+As of June 30, 2014, such line of credit has \$1.53 million available for use by the company.

-During the nine months ended December 31, 2014, the Company:
+During the quarter ended June 30, 2014, the Company:

-Entered into an Asset Purchase Agreement with certain wholly-owned subsidiaries of Sprint Corporation (the "Sprint APA") to purchase the nationwide Spectrum Assets for a total of \$100.0 million, with \$90.0 million paid in cash from the proceeds of the private placement the company completed in June 2014 (the "June 2014 Private Placement") (see below) and \$10.0 million paid in 500,000 shares of common stock (at a price equal to \$20.00 per share).
+Entered into an Asset Purchase Agreement with wholly owned subsidiaries of Sprint Corporation (Sprint APA) to purchase nationwide spectrum assets for a total of \$100 million, with \$90 million paid in cash from the proceeds of the private placement (see below) and \$10 million paid in 500,000 shares of our common stock (at a price equal to \$20.00 per share).
+A deposit to Sprint of \$13,500,000 was made on June 11, 2014 and all appropriate transfer applications have been filed with the Federal Communications Commission (FCC).
+The Sprint APA closed in September 2014 (see note 12).

-Completed the June 2014 Private Placement, on June 10, 2014, in which the company sold 10,925,000 shares of common stock at a purchase price of \$20.00 per share.
-The net proceeds from the June 2014 Private Placement after deducting expenses including professional fees and the payment of initial placement fees, were approximately \$202 million.
-Approximately 96% of the net proceeds, or approximately \$196 million (net of any initial purchaser's /placement agent's discount and placement fees), were held in trust until the closing of the Sprint APA.
-In September 2014, a portion of the proceeds from the sale of common stock was used to:
+Completed a private placement, on June 10, 2014, in which we sold 10,925,000 shares of common stock at a purchase price of \$20.00 per share.
+The net proceeds from the private placement after deducting our expenses including professional fees and the payment of initial placement fees, were \$202,003,249.
+The net proceeds of \$195,665,400 were held in trust until the closing of the Sprint APA.
+The deposit to Sprint for the spectrum assets was made from the net proceeds held in trust.
+A portion of the proceeds from the sale of common stock was used to satisfy the company's liabilities (see note 12).